 - Click on the device(s) that you'll be traveling with

 - Scroll down to international roaming and click the blue edit pencil

 - When the window pops up select the "Can use international roaming" slider to enable it

 - You will then be presented with a second option.
 You may select "can use international data roaming" if you would like data roaming services as well. click the slider and then select save.

-If you want to use data, make sure data roaming is enabled on your device (see below for Android and iOS).
+If you want to use data, make sure data roaming is enabled on your device.
 Voice roaming will be enabled automatically.